HOA License Plate Readers

 License Plate Readers are Legal

-Data sharing is optional.
+HOAs that utilize ALPR cameras must safeguard the data they collect, adopt written policies, set retention limits, and log the identity and purpose of anyone who accesses the database.
+Data sharing with law enforcement is optional.
 In the event of a crime, ALPR data could be used to assist police investigations.
-The association's policy should restrict casual searching of license plate data.
+The association’s policy should restrict casual searching of license plate data.
 Misuse of data can be mitigated by restricting searches to specific cases and recording who conducted searches and when.

 A 2026 Appellate Court decision addressed the need for a written policy.
 In Bartholomew v.
 Parking Concepts, Inc., a customer alleged a parking garage operator violated California’s ALPR law by failing to implement a policy governing its collection and use of license plate data.
 The trial court dismissed the claim after concluding that the plaintiff had not alleged harm.
 The Court of Appeal disagreed, holding that Bartholomew had adequately alleged harm arising from the company’s failure to implement and publicize its policy.